Deepanshu-JS/Deepanshu-JS/README.md

 ### Hi there 👋

 I am Deepanshu Singh.
-I'm skilled with JavaScrip💻.
+I'm skilled with JavaScript💻.
 I've worked for various Project and have built applications from scratch with modern web technologies.
 I'm someone who is always on the lookout for modern tools that would improve the experience of both the developers and end-users.
 I'm a huge Productivity nerd who constantly tries to implement workflows and processes that would help me improve my productivity as a developer.

 🌟 Technologies I've worked with: